-- (a) Commercial development should be limited to the properties fronting Highway 28 north of upper Lake Forest Road, discouraging strip development. - (b) Provide opportunities for development of a variety of multi-residential housing for seniorstypes with emphasis on affordable, moderate, and achievable housing.
+- Commercial development should be limited to the properties fronting Highway 28 north of upper Lake Forest Road, discouraging strip development. - (2) Provide opportunities for development of a variety of multi-residential housing types with emphasis on affordable, moderate, and achievable housing.

-Placer County [INSERT GREATER TAHOE CITY MIXED-USE DISTRICTS ZONING MAP] 3.
-Permissible Uses.
+3. Permissible Uses.
 The following primary uses may be permitted within all or a portion of the Mixed Use Subdistricts.
 The list indicates if the use is Allowed (A), subject to an Administrative Review Permit (C), or must be considered under the provisions for a Conditional Use Permit (CUP) or Minor Use Permit (MUP).
 Existing uses not listed shall be considered nonconforming uses within these Subdistricts.
 The establishment of new uses not listed shall be prohibited.
 Numbers in parentheses (#) refer to specific limitations listed at the end of the table.